 Contracts of employment (ie CMS contracts) can be issued with fixed-hours of work (ie regular weekly hours, whether on a full-time or part-time basis) or variable-hours, whereby the appointment is offered on an ‘as required’ basis.
 This means there are no set hours of work, and the hours are agreed on a week-by-week or ad-hoc basis.
 Departments should assess carefully the requirement for variable-hours employment within their department, especially when considering issuing a variable-hours contract on a permanent basis.

-The hours worked by variable-hours employees should be subject to regular review, and advice sought from the appropriate HR Business Partner if:
+The hours worked by variable-hours employees should be subject to regular review, and

-the hours worked remain regular but unpredictable, continue with the variable-hours contract
+if the hours worked remain regular but unpredictable, continue with the variable-hours contract

-the hours have stabilised, consider moving to a fixed-hours contract
+if the hours have stabilised, consider moving to a fixed-hours contract

 Employees (whether on a fixed-hours or a variable-hours contract) are protected by a full range of employment rights and have entitlement to contractual benefits offered by the University, access to some of which is subject to a minimum length of service.
 Entitlement to contractual benefits by employees on variable-hours contracts may be on a pro-rata basis, where appropriate.